AFP logo at EBB Canberra

 • Responds to incidents occurring in their jurisdiction

-• Provides operational support at official events on a case-by-case basis
+• Provides operational support at official events on a case-by-case basis.

 Investigates security incidents within their jurisdiction and provides reporting to security agencies for assessment.